sl5net/SL5_preg_contentFinder/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests or open issues.
-(Consider adding a `CONTRIBUTING.md` file if you have specific guidelines).